 Arrive in Ushuaia, Argentina / EmbarkArrive in Ushuaia.
-Choose to embark Le Soleal or partake in an excursion to Tierra del Fuego National Park with an included lunch.
+Choose to embark Le Soleal or partake in an excursion to Arakur Resort, located inside Cerro Alarken Natural Reserve.
+Enjoy time at leisure, lunch and/or an optional excursion to Tierra del Fuego National Park.
 Your ship departs South America this evening.

 At SeaAs your ship sails the open oceans, settle in to your cabin and familiarize yourself with the ship and her crew - this is your new home for the next two weeks.

-New Island / Saunders, FalklandsNew Island is your first stop on this lengthy Antarctic voyage.
-Once used as abase for whaling and sheep farming, New Island is considered by some to be one of the most beautiful among the Falklands.
+New Island / Grave Cove, FalklandsNew Island is your first stop on this lengthy Antarctic voyage.
+Once used as a base for whaling and sheep farming, New Island is considered by some to be one of the most beautiful among the Falklands.
 Continue on to Saunders, the fourth largest of the Falkland Islands.
 With an area of just over 50 square miles, the island runs as a sheep farm today.

 Welcome to the world's most southerly territorial capital.
 Named by a Swedish surveyor in 1902, Grytviken translates as "Pot Bay" for the pots found on site once used to render seal oil.